-We talked to Nikita Bragin of Soshace, an online recruitment platform that connects IT professionals and companies.
-This is what he said:
+Nikita Bragin of Soshace, tells us how his online recruitment platform connects IT professionals and companies.

 First of all, how are you and your family doing in these COVID-19 times?

 Nikita Bragin: I moved from the office in 2020.
 I have been working from home for more than a year.
 Now I see my family more often, and I can spend more time with my kids.
 I used to work late, so working from home is definitely better for me.
 When I worked from the office, I left early morning while my children were still asleep and came home when they had already gone to bed.
 The only quality time we had was weekends.
 Working from the house, I have breaks when we talk, play board games, assemble Lego.
 Working from the office has its advantages – you can focus on work, and no one distracts you on family matters.
 However, you can always agree within the family of the work schedule.
 In my case, I changed the bedroom to a mini office and have my conference calls from there.

 Tell us about you, your career, how you founded Soshace.

 Nikita Bragin: In 2009, I was a third-year student and worked as a layout designer.
 I became a front-end developer in 2 years.
 I held this position for about 3 years.
 I took the first order on Elance (now Upwork) in 2014; in January 2015, I rented an office; I opened a legal entity in Russia under Web Development Agency in March 2015.
 We hired full-time developers and grew 2 times by 2018.
 In 2018, I switched our business model to recruitment, as I believe this market has more potential, possibilities of growth, and automation of business processes.